Ad Image

 OpenText

 Description: OpenText is a global provider of information management solutions that focuses on helping its clients securely capture, govern, and exchange information worldwide.
-Included in its Cybersecurity Cloud portfolio are identity and access management capabilities.
+Its Cybersecurity Cloud portfolio includes identity and access management capabilities.
 With these tools, OpenText can help companies simplify user access to applications via Single Sign-On (SSO), automate access certifications, improve regulatory compliance, reduce data breaches, enable real-time threat responses, secure unstructured data, provide options for additional authentication procedures, and automate identity processes, including password management, access requests, and user provisioning.

 Optimal IdM